 As a manufacturer, it is also your job to periodically check in at your products retail location to check up on displays.
 You know better than anyone how the display should look.
 So checking to ensure that all marketing materials are on hand and accurate will ensure a bigger ROI for you!

 The location of your product display is also important to consider.
 If your product is placed on the lowest shelf at a grocery store, there is a slim chance of a first time customer picking it up.
 Especially if your competitors products are nearer to eye sight.
 Consider requesting an optimal display position when setting up the contract with your retailer.
-End of isle displays or displays with creative and eye catching focus are most likely to generate new business.
+End of isle displays or displays with creative and eye catching focus are most likely to generate new business, so perhaps look into modernizing a little and go with a transparent display made of LED lights to really start capturing the eye of your customers.
 Shown below are just a couple pictures of top notch, A+ displays!

 1. Sports Enthusiasts!: This intense soda display was incredibly popular with football enthusiasts and Super Bowl fanatics.
 Although the display isn’t very practical, it lets the customers know that their soda manufacturers and retailers support the tradition that is American football.
 Displays such as this are very popular for soda manufacturers and are commonly found at big name retailers during various sports seasons.